-Walter O. Faught, Assistant Professor of Clinical Dental Surgery.
+Walter O. Faught, Associate Professor of Clinical Dental Surgery.

-William S. Gray, Instructor in Clinical Dental Surgery.
+William S. Gray, Assistant Professor of Clinical Dental Surgery.

-Fred H. Hall, Instructor in Clinical Dental Surgery.
+Fred H. Hall, Assistant Professor of Clinical Dental Surgery.

 Although there are no formal lectures or recitations in dental surgery, the students of the fourth year class have abundant opportunity to become familiar with diseases of the teeth and gums arising in the various clinics of the Out-Patient Service.
 The division of dental surgery conducts a clinic two days each week, to which patients suffering from diseases of the teeth or gums are referred for examination and treatment.
 Approximately 1,500 patients annually are referred to this clinic for examination and treatment.
 The staff of the division of dental surgery also assist in the treatment of fractures and tumors of the jaw.